MikeAustin71/stringopsgo/README.md

 Package *strops*, or string operations, is a collection of string management utilities written in the Go Programming Language.

-Type 'StrOps' provides simple string management routines which perform operations like string centering, justification and trimming.
+Type *StrOps* provides simple string management routines which perform operations like string centering, justification and trimming.

 The latest version is version 2.0.3 which supports Go modules and requires